Willek10/ESAA-Sectorfile-VATSIM/README.md

 - Settings
 - Manuals

-[VatIRIS](https://github.com/minsulander/vatiris/) and [VatPLS](https://github.com/minsulander/vatpls/) have their own repos and are generally not managed here.
+[The Swedish vATIS profile](https://github.com/Vatsim-Scandinavia/ESAA-vATIS), [VatIRIS](https://github.com/minsulander/vatiris/) and [VatPLS](https://github.com/minsulander/vatpls/) have their own repos and are generally not managed here.

 Bugs in the plugins themselves (TopSky/GRP or CDM) are handled externally on the [VATSIM Scandinavia forums](https://forum.vatsim-scandinavia.org/t/plugins), or [CDM Repo](https://github.com/rpuig2001/CDM)